SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDC100_TSEMP_Technical.md

 The connector also provides different possibilities for **alarm monitoring** and **trending**.

 ### Supported connectors
+The following table provides a categorized list of connectors supported by range 5.0.0.X :

 #### Transmitters

 | Exported Connector                      | Description                                                                                                               |